 Guide

+This guide is about using a website as your EPK format.
+This guide focuses on format, not the full EPK concept.
 An EPK is not just an archive.
 It is a working page for journalists, bookers, and festival teams who need the right material without back-and-forth emails first.

 Definition